magicoli/agnstk-example-app/README.md

-# AGNSTK - Agnostic Glue for Non-Specific ToolKits
+# Example App - Agnostic Glue for Non-Specific ToolKits

 **One Core.
 Any CMS.**